-ADOPTION: Our Adoption Team checks applicant references, conducts home visits, works with the Foster Team to match Shelties in the program with approved applicants, and checks in on adopted MNSR Shelties.
-COMMUNICATION: Our Communication Team coordinates the website, writes website bios and success stories, creates flyers and other printed materials, and handles phone inquiries and thank you notes.
+ADOPTION: Our Adoption Team checks applicant references, conducts home visits, works with the Foster Team to match Shelties with approved applicants, finalizes adoptions, writes success stories, and follows up annually on adopted MNSR Shelties.
+The Adoption Team also handles phone and email inquiries and assembles materials for our Home Visit and Adoption Folders.

-DEVELOPMENT: Our Development Team plans and coordinates events and classes, plans fundraising opportunities, coordinates lost Sheltie efforts, coordinates community outreach, and trains new volunteers
+DEVELOPMENT: Our Development Team plans and coordinates events and classes, plans fundraising opportunities, coordinates lost Sheltie efforts, coordinates community outreach, and trains new volunteers.